 Each Party may provide limited exceptions to the exclusive rights conferred by a patent, provided that such exceptions do not unreasonably conflict with a normal exploitation of the patent and do not unreasonably prejudice the legitimate interests of the patent owner, taking account of the legitimate interests of third parties.

-[AU propose: Other use without the authorization of the right holder 2.
+[AU/NZ/IN propose: 2.
 For greater certainty, nothing in this Agreement shall limit a Party’s rights and obligations pursuant to Article 31 of the TRIPS Agreement, including any waiver or amendments thereto.]

-[AU propose: Article 5.3
+[AU/KR propose: Article 5.3

 Experimental Use of a Patent

-Without limiting paragraph 2, each Party shall provide that [IN/CN oppose: a third person] [IN/CN propose: any person] may do an act that would otherwise infringe a patent if the act is done [CN/IN propose: solely] for experimental [CN propose; AU oppose: and/] [IN/CN propose; AU oppose: or research] purposes [IN propose; AU/KR oppose: including the imparting of instruction to pupils] relating to the subject matter of a patented invention.]
+Without limiting Article 5.2, each Party shall provide that [IN/CN oppose: a third person] [IN/CN propose: any person] may do an act that would otherwise infringe a patent if the act is done [CN/IN propose: solely] for experimental [CN propose; AU oppose: and/] [IN/CN propose; AU oppose: or research] purposes [IN propose; AU/KR oppose: including the imparting of instruction to pupils] relating to the subject matter of a patented invention.]

 [AU propose: Article 5.4